Right of access to personal data: United States

-According to the Brazilian General Data Protection Law, Subject Access Requests need to be fulfilled within 15 days.

-Transatlantic data flows
+EU–US data flows

-Transatlantic data flows (or at least those going West, towards the US) are governed by the EU–US Privacy Shield.
+Data flows between the EU and the US (or at least those going West, towards the US) are governed by the EU–US Privacy Shield.
 One of the Privacy Shield principles is the right of access.
 Indeed, it is most fundamental in enabling accountability mechanisms around personal data processing.
 This example demonstrates that a European-style conception of privacy does not necessarily have to be perceived by American actors as unduly imposing new restrictions on free speech by data subjects.

 This Privacy Shield practice also shows that the case of civilian data protection (as under GDPR) is quite different from the case of criminal investigation, where a right of access is exercised as a "data request" by a government, not an individual, as in the US Supreme Court case Microsoft Corp. v.
 United States.
-The individual in criminal cases does maintain a right to know what data is being used about him/her, and of what crime s/he is accused.
+The individual in criminal cases does maintain a right to know what data is being used about him/her, and of what crime he or she is accused.